-Margherita Flatbreads are a simple recipe packed with flavor!
+Margherita Flatbread is a simple recipe packed with flavor!
 Spread herby pizza sauce on a naan flatbread, and top it with seasoned heirloom tomatoes, fresh mozzarella, and fresh basil.
 This easy recipe has all the flavors of classic Margherita Pizza.

 - Flatbread – These pizzas use store bought naan bread to keep this homemade flatbread pizza incredibly easy!

 - Heirloom Tomatoes – Heirloom tomatoes are delicious and come in a variety of beautiful colors.
 Season them with salt and pepper to bring out the flavors.

 - Fresh Basil- Fresh basil adds lots of flavor to this easy meal!

 - Flatbread – I used store-bought naan for this recipe to keep things simple.

 - Heirloom Tomatoes – These can be found in the grocery store and farmers market from mid-late summer to early fall.